-As Assistant Secretary for OSP, Mr. Riojas directs a number of Department-level programs.
-These programs include: Law Enforcement, Physical Security, Personal Security, Personnel Security, Identity Management, Preparedness, Continuity of Government, Continuity of Operations, and Emergency Management.
-His overall responsibilities are to ensure that VA's workforce – and those they serve – enjoy a safe and secure environment, and that the Department can continue to perform its missions regardless of natural or manmade conditions.
+Riojas retired from the Army as a Brigadier General and began his service at VA as the Assistant Secretary OSP having been nominated by President Obama in April and confirmed by the Senate in May of 2009.
+As Assistant Secretary for OSP, Mr. Riojas directed a number of Department-level programs.
+These programs included: Law Enforcement, Physical Security, Personal Security, Personnel Security, Identity Management, Preparedness, Continuity of Government, Continuity of Operations, and Emergency Management.
+His overall responsibilities were to ensure that VA's workforce – and those they serve – enjoyed a safe and secure environment, and that the Department could continue to perform its missions regardless of natural or manmade conditions.

-Prior to assuming his current role, Riojas served as Vice President for Strategic Initiatives at the University of Texas at El Paso.
-He concurrently served as: the Executive Director of the Department of Homeland Security's Center of Excellence for Border Security and Immigration; the Executive Director of the Center for Defense Systems Research; and on Governor Rick Perry's Advisory Committee for the Texas Emerging Technology Fund.
+Prior to joining VA, Riojas served as Vice President for Strategic Initiatives at the University of Texas at El Paso.
+He served concurrently as: the Executive Director of the Department of Homeland Security's Center of Excellence for Border Security and Immigration; the Executive Director of the Center for Defense Systems Research; and on Governor Rick Perry's Advisory Committee for the Texas Emerging Technology Fund.

-While at the Pentagon, from 2000-2003, Riojas served as Chief of Army Requirements and was the Army's representative at the Joint Requirements Oversight Panel, as part of the Joint Requirements Oversight Council.
+While at the Pentagon, from 2000-2003, Riojas served as Chief of Army Requirements and led the Army's process within the Joint Requirements Oversight Council.
 During his last two plus years in the Pentagon, he served as Executive Officer to the Chief of Staff of the Army.
 He then went on to serve as the Assistant Division Commander for the 3rd Infantry Division (Mechanized), Fort Stewart, Ga.

 From 2004-2006, Riojas commanded Joint Task Force North (JTF-N), headquartered at Fort Bliss, Texas.
 Serving in that role, his geographical area of responsibility included Canada, Mexico, and the 48 contiguous states.
-The command was comprised of Army, Navy, Air Force, and Marine Corps personnel, as well as representatives from the interagency community.
-JTF-N's mission was to provide Department of Defense resources throughout the continental United States in support of Law Enforcement agencies at the federal, state, and local levels, allowing them to more effectively interdict Transnational Criminal Organizations and an array of threats.
+JTF-N's mission was to provide Department of Defense resources throughout the continental United States in support of Law Enforcement agencies at the federal, state, and local levels, allowing them to more effectively interdict Transnational Criminal Organizations and an array of other threats.

-Riojas has been awarded numerous military decorations to include: the Distinguished Service Medal, Legion of Merit (3 awards), Bronze Star Medal, Defense Meritorious Service Medal (2 awards), Army Meritorious Service Medal (6 awards), Joint Service Commendation Medal, Army Commendation Medal, Southwest Asia Medal with bronze service star, Kuwait Liberation Medal, Parachutist Badge, Air Assault Badge, and Army Staff Identification Badge.
+Riojas has been awarded numerous military decorations to include: the Distinguished Service Medal, Legion of Merit (3 awards), Bronze Star Medal, Defense Meritorious Service Medal (2 awards), Army Meritorious Service Medal (6 awards), Parachutist Badge, Air Assault Badge, and Army Staff Identification Badge.

 He and his wife Susan are the proud parents of a son and a daughter.
 Joshua is a graduate student at the Harvard Business School after having served seven years as an Army officer.
-Christina is a Surgical Resident at the Eisenhower Army Medical Center, Fort Gordon, Ga.
+Christina is a Captain in the Army serving as a Chief Surgical Resident at the Eisenhower Army Medical Center, Fort Gordon, Ga.